Wednesday, June 24, 2009

-September 2008 began my second year of the New York Studio School MFA program.
-After summer of making art in relative freedom, I felt pressure to create a solid and serious body of work.
-Although the MFA show was over six months away, anxiety often clouded my mind.
-For example, I wondered how I could focus on a single subject when my tendency is to make multiple bodies of work that relate on a grander scale.
-The lesson that I learned during MFA 2 year was self trust: finding the courage to pursue what feels right, even if it means taking a different path than expected.
+After summer of relative artistic freedom, September 2008 marks my second year as a New York Studio School MFA candidate.
+Immediately, I encounter internal and external pressures to create a cohesive body of work.
+The MFA Thesis Exhibition is over six months away yet anxiety clouds my vision, making it harder to choose a subject that sustains my interest.
+I don't operate linearly: I create simultaneous bodies of work that relate on a grand scale.
+The big lesson of the MFA second year is self trust: find the courage to pursue what feels right, even if it means taking a different path than expected.
 Here is a sampling of works created during the first half of the year.

 Transcriptions for the Fall 2008 Benefit: The Four Elements

 Every year the New York Studio School has a benefit auction and dinner which raises scholarship money.
-Graham Nickson, the dean, selects a theme for the year and students make transcriptions (a personalized version of a copy) of works of art related to this theme.
-This year's theme was the four elements.
-I selected paintings that I saw at the Metropolitan Museum of Art: two by Nicolas Poussin, a French painter who studied in Italy, one by Eugene Delacroix and one by El Greco.
-The first Poussin transcription was given to Sean Scully as a gift from the school and the second disappeared from the benefit!
+Graham Nickson, the dean, selects a theme for the year and students make transcriptions (personalized versions) of art works related to this theme, which this year is the four elements.
+I select paintings recently exhibited at the Metropolitan Museum of Art: two Nicolas Poussin's, a French painter who studied in Italy, one Eugene Delacroix and one El Greco.
+To my great surprise, the first Poussin transcription is given to Sean Scully as a gift from the school.
+The second disappeared from the benefit.
+I'd like to know who took this wonderful piece.
+Please contact me and have a check in hand!

 Transcription of Nicolas Poussin's